 Halo is a BI platform for supply chain management that collects and analyzes data from a wide range of sources.
 BI tools help visualize the "big picture" when other more specialized tools might only help visualize smaller components.

-BI tools like Halo help visualize patterns, trends, and relationships among complex and interrelated datasets
+Caption: BI tools like Halo help visualize patterns, trends, and relationships among complex and interrelated datasets.

 Additionally, since BI tools often handle larger datasets, many will include tools for data preparation and validation.
 This can lead to faster, more reliable results.
 As one reviewer explains: